openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 ![OKD Web Console](../../assets/introduction/developing-with-odo/frontend-console.png)

 Once the deployment finishes, you'll see the pod become available.
-The `frontend` component has now been deployed and is running on a container on OpenShift.
+When the pod becomes available, the `frontend` component has now been deployed and is running on a container on OpenShift.